Royal Lestari Utama, Indonesia

 This is an ambitious, long-term project, emblematic of the Group's social and environmental commitments.

-The last six years have been devoted to extensive preparatory work, and much progress has been made and documented.
+The last eight years have been devoted to extensive preparatory work, and much progress has been made and documented.

 Beyond these major advances, Michelin remains fully aware of the difficulties that a project of this scale must face in Indonesia, where the natural rubber value chain is extremely complex and fragmented.